BEAT X: Celebrating 10 Years of Building Equality in Architecture!

 BEAT Forums are dedicated to exploring questions related to Equity, Diversity, and Inclusion (EDI), led by experts in the EDI field and within the design, architecture, and construction profession.

-This BEAT Forum will qualify for 2 OAA Structured Learning hours.
+This BEAT Forum qualifies for 2 OAA Structured Learning hours.

 Jen Hancock, BA, BEd, LEED AP BD+C